Saccharine-Coal/Visibility-Algorithm/README.md

 ## Performance
 Performance, at best, decreases linearly with the number of vertices present.
 If we measure performance with fps (frames per second) and let n be the number of vertices, then the performance of the algorithm can be defined as:
 $$ performance(n) \propto {1 \over n} $$
-In reality, the performance is much worse then this linear relationship.
+In reality, the performance is much worse than this linear relationship.
 For example:
 - 5 vertices results in a steady 30 fps.
 - 35 vertices results in 5-15 fps.